apache/flink/docs/concepts/index.md

     respective programming languages.

-    The low level *Process Function* integrates with the *DataStream API*, making it possible to go the lower level abstraction for certain operations only.
+    The low level *Process Function* integrates with the *DataStream API*, making it possible to use the lower level abstraction on an as-needed basis.
     The *DataSet API* offers additional primitives on bounded data sets, like loops/iterations.

   - The **Table API** is a declarative DSL centered around *tables*, which may